-Learn about flower frogs, their history and how you can use them in your home.
-They are so fun to collect and really work well when creating centerpieces.
+Learn about flower frogs, their history, and how you can use them in your home.
+They are so fun to collect and really work well when creating floral arrangements.

-Never heard of flower frogs?
-Well maybe you’ve seen them but did not know what they were.
-Flower frogs date back to 14th century Japan as a means of assisting florists with flower arranging.
-They come in a variety of forms, including: glass, ceramic and metal.
-Most are used inside of vases to hold the flowers in place.
-Some are not used in vases but come with their own containers to hold the water and, even more interestingly, some are beautiful ceramic figurines with holes to hold flowers as an art form.
+There are many different types of flower frogs, including glass, pottery, and metal.
+Most are used inside vases as a vessel to hold the flowers in place.
+Some are not used in vases but come with their own containers to hold the water and, even more interestingly, some are beautiful ceramic flower frog figurines with holes to hold stems of flowers as an art form.

 It seems that no one knows the origin of the term “frog,” though most agree it must have become a slang term for the fact that they sit in water, like a frog.
-Flower frogs became widely popular in the US during the 1920s and 30’s.
-In the mid 1950s, however, a water-absorbent foam, called “Oasis,” was invented, driving the flower frogs to near extinction.
+Flower frogs became widely popular in the United States during the 1920s and ’30s.
+In the mid-1950s, however, a water-absorbent floral foam, called “Oasis,” was invented, driving the flower frogs to near extinction.
 Still, many people, like Lisa, enjoy collecting them and displaying them for their own beauty or re-purposing them for other uses.

 Other Uses for Flower Frogs